 Interest rate management

-The Association's borrowings consist of a fixed rate bond and a bank loan at both a fixed and floating rate of interest.
-The bank loan has embedded interest rate swaps that run for all or part of the loan term.
+The Association's borrowings consist of a single intercompany loan at both fixed and floating rates of interest.

+Some of our intercompany loan has embedded interest rate swaps that run for all or part of the loan term.